containernetworking/cni/SPEC.md

 The CNI protocol is based on execution of binaries invoked by the container runtime.
 CNI defines the protocol between the plugin binary and the runtime.

-Note that the CNI API is interpretted in widely different ways by plugins, by design.
-That is, plugins *do not operate at the same layer of the networking stack* but they do all implement some portion of a CNI API calls underlying functionality.
+A CNI plugin is responsible for configuring a container's network interface in some manner.
+The meaning of this is left undefined by design.
+That is, plugins *may provide very different functionality*, but they all speak the CNI protocol.

+Plugins fall in to three broad categories:
+- foo
+- bar
+* "Delegated" plugins, which provide "helper" functionality such as IPAM, but are executed by plugins, rather than runtimes.

 - Some CNI plugins, take responsibility for configuring a container's network interface in some manner.
 - Other plugins (like the IPAM plugin), take responsibility for supporting the attachment of a container to an interface (i.e. in the IPAM example, the IPAM plugin doesn't attach any networking devices, but it does the essential task of finding a IP address which *can* be attached by another CNI plugin).